Samanizer/cis-elevator-sim/elevator-simulation/README.md

 Professor:  Kamran Iftekhari

 ## Demo Video
-A short demo video showcasing the simulation in action can be found at: [Demo Video Link]
+A short demo video showcasing the simulation in action is provided.